akeneo/pim-community-standard/README.md

 -------------------------
 ## Using an archive to create the project

 The archive contains all the needed dependencies.
+This is the recommended installation method if you do not have a GitHub account that will let you download all the dependencies without limit.

-You can find it here:
+You can find the archive here: http://www.akeneo.com/download/
-http://www.akeneo.com/download/

-Once you have installed it and extracted to a directory, you must change the `app/config/parameters.yml` to suit your configuration, mainly the `database` suffixed parameters.
+Once it has been downloaded and extracted to a directory, you must change the `app/config/parameters.yml` to suit your configuration, mainly the `database` suffixed parameters.

 From here, you can switch to the step "Initialize data and assets"